pretix/pretix/doc/api/resources/organizers.rst

 name                                  string                     The organizer's full name, i.e. the name of an
                                                                  organization or company.
-slug                                  string                     A short form of the name, used e.g. in URLs.
+slug                                  string                     A short form of the name, used e.g. in URLs. public_url                            string                     The public, customer-facing URL of the organizer, where
+                                                                 the list of all events can be found (read-only).
 ===================================== ========================== =======================================================

 Endpoints
 ---------

+.. versionchanged:: 4.17

+    The ``public_url`` field has been added.

 .. http:get:: /api/v1/organizers/